 Nutrition

 This Farm Girl Cooks is not a dietician or nutritionist, and any nutritional information shared is an estimate.
-If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
-Calories and other nutritional values can vary quite a bit depending on which brands were used.
+Calories and other nutritional values vary depending on which brands were used.

 YIELD: 4 SERVINGS